Altitude 153m a.s.l

 Stretching through the crux © DrGav

 The quarry lies just above the A466 between Chepstow and Tintern.
 Parking is available in the forestry car park 200m up the road, and is possible to walk to the crag along the roadside grass verges.
-Rough parking for two or three cars is also possible by the road under the cliff (not ideal if your car is low-slung or its exhaust is hanging off).
+Rough parking for a few cars is also possible by the road under the cliff (not ideal if your car is low-slung or its exhaust is hanging off).
 Take care when pulling in or out, or walking along the roadside - the road is narrow and bendy, but that doesn't seem to stop the drivers going for it!

 One of the more convenient and quick-drying crags in the area.
 Good sport climbing as well as a reasonable selection of trad routes.
 The popular routes tend to be polished, especially the starts of those on the Lower Lift.

 Whitebeams (a rare species of tree) grow on the crag and are an important feature of the SSSI.
 Please do not cut any trees on or around the crag without gaining permision first as this could result in access issues in future.
 If you want to carry out cleaning which involves trees, please contact the BMC access team first through email@example.com.

 Moderator Updates to this page are checked by UKC volunteer bpmclimb